Rules and Information

 INNOVATION AWARD – Sponsored by the Capital Confectioners Cake Club

-If, for your entry in the 2016 “That Takes the Cake!”
+If, for your entry in the 2017 “That Takes the Cake!”
 Sugar Art Show and Cake Competition, you have developed a new technique, a new use of an existing medium, or a new tool, you meet the criteria to apply for the That Takes the Cake Innovation Award, which is unique to this show.
 A team of judges will review the entries in this special cross-divisional category to determine one winner.
-Competitors wishing their entry to be judged for this award must indicate this on their Entry Form, and be available to meet with the judging team between 2 pm and 6 pm on Saturday, February 27th, 2016, to explain the specifics of the innovation.
-Entrants for the Innovation Award are encouraged to provide in-progress photos or other documentation along with their entry.
-This documentation along with signage designating the entry as an Innovation Award contender will be on display at the table with the entry.
-The decision of the panel of judges is final and the award may not be given out if the panel determines that no entry meets the criteria.
-The winner will be announced during the Awards Ceremony.

-A Showcake is the centerpiece of a special event.
-Showcakes are showstoppers that make people wonder if it is really cake and how it was made.
-You have seen Showcake style works of art created on Food Network Challenges, TLC’s Ultimate Cake Off and Ace of Cakes type shows.
-A Showcake might be for a wedding, 1st, 16th or 80th birthday, a retirement, a baby shower, a corporate event, an anniversary or any special event.
-One defining element is that Showcakes have a very specific theme that is carefully incorporated into all aspects of the cake and the cake display.
+A Sugar Showpiece is the centerpiece of a special event.
+Sugar Showpieces are showstoppers that make people wonder if it is really cake and how it was made.
+You have seen Sugar Showpiece style works of art created on Food Network Challenges, TLC’s Ultimate Cake Off, and Ace of Cakes type shows.
+A Sugar Showpiece might be for a wedding, 1st, 16th or 80th birthday, a retirement, a baby shower, a corporate event, an anniversary, or any special event.
+One defining element is that Sugar Showpieces have a very specific theme that is carefully incorporated into all aspects of the cake and the cake display.

-This is for the more traditional style wedding cakes but also ones that clearly represent the Night at the Museum theme.
-The entry must be a minimum of 4 tiers and meet height, serving size and other detailed display requirements below as well as the General Competition Rules detailed above.
+This is for the more traditional style wedding or tiered special event type cakes but it must also clearly represent this year’s Cake and Old Lace theme.
+The entry must be a minimum of 4 tiers and meet height, serving size, and other display requirements detailed below as well as the General Competition Rules detailed above.
 All standard shaped cakes are acceptable (including, but not limited to: round, square, hexagon, paisley, sphere, hourglass, tapered, and angled).
 Entries in this category should not include any custom sculpted cake tier components.

 Individual All of the work on the entry is solely the work of the individual competitor